AdaCore/spark2014/lrm/source/code_policy_hlrs.rst

    **Rationale**:   To allow the user maximum flexibility when applying a Profile.

-#. **Requirement**: It shall be possible to accept deviations from a given Profile or Policy.
+#. **Requirement**: It shall be possible to accept deviations from a given Profile or Policy,
+   and at a finer level of granularity than partition-wide or program-unit level.
+   *Note it must be possible to add a justification for the overriding of the error message associated with the deviation, as well as having the possibility of logging that an error message has been overridden (to provide evidence for assurance purposes).*

    **Rationale**: This provides similar functionality to that of the --# accept statement in SPARK 2005 and gives the user the flexibility to decide that a given instance of a deviation is